Donald Trump sexual misconduct allegations: Overview

-Donald Trump has been accused of rape, sexual assault, and sexual harassment, including non-consensual kissing or groping, by at least 25 women since the 1970s.
+Donald Trump has been accused of rape, sexual assault, and sexual harassment, including non-consensual kissing or groping, by at least 28 women since the 1970s.
 (Note: Attributed to multiple sources:)

 In June 2019, writer E. Jean Carroll alleged in New York magazine that Trump raped her in a department store dressing room in 1995 or 1996.
 Two friends of Carroll stated that Carroll had previously confided in them about the incident.
 In November 2019, Carroll filed a defamation lawsuit against Trump.
-Trump called the allegation fiction and denied ever meeting Carroll, despite a photo showing them together at a party in 1987 being published by the magazine.
+Trump called the allegation fiction and denied ever meeting Carroll, despite a photo showing them together at a party in 1987 which was published by the magazine.

-In November 2022, Carroll filed a suit against Trump for battery under the Adult Survivors Act.
+In November 2022, Carroll sued Trump for battery under the Adult Survivors Act.
 On May 9, 2023, a New York jury in a civil case found Trump liable for sexual abuse and defamation against Carroll, but found him not liable for rape.
 They awarded Carroll US $5 million in damages.
-In July 2023, Judge Kaplan stated that the jury had found that Trump had raped Carroll according to the common definition of the word as they had ruled that Trump had forcibly and nonconsensually penetrated Carroll's vagina with his fingers.
-New York state's definition at the time defined rape as solely nonconsensual penetration of the vagina by a penis.
-A September 2023 partial summary judgment again found Trump liable for defaming Carroll.
+In July 2023, Judge Kaplan stated that the jury had found that Trump had raped Carroll according to the common definition of the word, as they had ruled that Trump had forcibly and nonconsensually penetrated Carroll's vagina with his fingers.
+New York State law at the time defined rape as solely nonconsensual penetration of the vagina by a penis.
+A September 2023 partial summary judgment found Trump liable for again defaming Carroll.
 On January 26, 2024, Trump was ordered to pay Carroll an additional $83.3 million in damages.

 Other litigation includes his then-wife Ivana's rape claim during their 1990 divorce (she later recanted); businesswoman Jill Harth's 1997 lawsuit alleging breach of contract and sexual harassment (she settled the former claim and forfeited the latter); and former Apprentice contestant Summer Zervos's claim of sexual misconduct, followed by a 2017 defamation lawsuit after Trump accused her of lying (she withdrew her defamation case in 2021).

 The allegations by Ivana Trump and Jill Harth became public before Trump's presidential candidacy with the rest going public after the 2005 Access Hollywood tape was leaked during the 2016 presidential campaign in which Trump was recorded bragging that a celebrity like himself "can do anything" to women, including "just start kissing them ...
 I don't even wait" and "grab 'em by the pussy".
 Trump denied behaving that way toward women and apologized for the crude language.
 Many of his accusers stated that Trump's denials provoked them into going public.